-At Victor Construction we have served several Marin County and Surrounding counties fulfilling Brace + Bolt Home Retrofits.
+At Victor Construction, we have served several Marin County and Surrounding counties by fulfilling Brace + Bolt Home Retrofits.

 Strengthen Your House

 The EBB program relies on adherence to the California Building Code, Appendix Chapter A3.
 Chapter A3 is a statewide building code that sets prescriptive standards for seismic retrofits of existing residential buildings.